 Each of the Association’s member systems is represented by two directors on the Association’s board.
 Officers are elected each year for one-year terms following the annual membership meeting in July.
 The Board establishes policy and provides direction with quarterly board meetings held in January, April, July, and October.
 Board committees are used to provide planning and direction for the Association’s departments.

-The Association and Old Dominion Electric Cooperative, the Association’s federated sister organization, employ a president who serves as chief executive officer of both organizations.
-The federated organizations jointly own Regional Headquarters, Inc., which owns the Electric Cooperatives Building outside Richmond that houses both organizations.
+The Association employs a president and chief executive officer.
+The Association and sister organization ODEC (a power supply cooperative serving 11 of the Association’s 15 members) jointly own Regional Headquarters, Inc., which owns the Electric Cooperatives Building outside Richmond that houses both organizations.

-The Association has 23 full-time positions to serve its members’ needs.
+The Association has 24 full-time positions to serve its members’ needs.
 The purpose of the Association is to provide services that can best be performed as a group effort on a state or regional basis.
-Activities generally fall into one of five work groups: the Executive Department; the Administrative Services Department; the Communications and Publications Department; the Governmental Affairs Department; and the Safety Training & Educational Services Department.
+Activities generally fall into one of four work groups: the Communications and Public Relations Department; the Governmental Affairs Department; the Safety and Training Services Department & the Educational Services Department.

-The Association has proven to be of considerable value in providing coordination of activities concerning matters being considered at the national level by the Rural Utilities Service (RUS), the National Rural Electric Cooperative Association (NRECA), and the National Rural Utilities Cooperative Finance Corporation (CFC).
+The Association has proven to be of considerable value in providing coordination of activities concerning matters being considered at the national level by the Rural Utilities Service (RUS), the National Rural Electric Cooperative Association (NRECA), the National Rural Utilities Cooperative Finance Corporation (CFC), the National Rural Telecommunications Cooperative, Federated Rural Electric Insurance Exchange, and CoBank.

-The Association’s role in providing key legislative, marketing, communications and training support has increased substantially in recent years, as state and federal legislators have enacted sweeping legislation affecting the electric utility industry.
+The Association’s role in providing key legislative, marketing, communications and training support has increased substantially in recent years, due to the growth of state and federal laws and regulations affecting the electric utility industry.